DeepSE-WF: Unified Security Estimation for Website Fingerprinting Defenses: Experimental Evaluation

 \subsection{Convergence of the Estimations}

-This section evaluates the convergence rate of DeepSE-WF's BER estimations.
+Here, we evaluate the convergence rate of DeepSE-WF's estimates.
 Akin to Cherubin~\cite{wfes}, we study the asymptotic behaviour of BER in our finite AWF$_{100}._{4500}$ data, for an increasing amount of samples.

-Figure~\ref{fig:ber_scaling_samples} depicts the evolution of DeepSE-WF's BER estimations, for multiple defenses, as the amount of samples available to the estimator increases (refer to values in Appendix~\ref{app:extended_results}).
+Figure~\ref{fig:ber_scaling_samples} depicts the evolution of DeepSE-WF's BER estimates, for multiple defenses, as the amount of samples available to the estimator increases (see Appendix~\ref{app:extended_results}).
 The plot shows that DeepSE-WF reports an estimated BER below 20\% for all the defenses that try to obscure the original website trace by introducing noise (e.g., the Front variants), provided sufficient data ($\approx$ 2000 samples).
 This could mean that our estimation method is able to learn the randomly distributed noise of these defenses.
 In contrast, DeepSE-WF's BER estimation does not decrease as more data becomes available for constant rate defenses such as CS-BuFLO and Tamaraw.
-This suggests that DeepSE-WF converges to an estimation for the directional and timing traffic representation with a low amount of samples.
+This suggests that DeepSE-WF converges to an estimation for the directional and timing representation with a low amount of samples.

 We also experiment with the importance of the testing set ($\mathcal{E}$) size for kNN, and observed that increasing the number of samples in $\mathcal{E}$ does not have a significant impact on the BER convergence.
 These results and the convergence of the MI can be found in Appendix~\ref{sec:extended_convergence}.